ono-midori/ono-midori.github.io/techs/zguide.md

 - The server creates a DEALER socket to talk to the workers and binds this to its internal interface (over inproc).
 - The server starts a proxy that connects the two sockets.
 The proxy pulls incoming requests fairly from all clients, and distributes those out to workers.
 It also routes replies back to their origin.

 Note that creating threads is not portable in most programming languages.
 The POSIX library is pthreads, but on Windows you have to use a different API.
 In our example, the pthread_create call starts up a new thread running the worker_routine function we defined.
-We’ll see in Chapter 3 - Advanced Request-Reply Patterns how to wrap this in a portable API.
+We'll see in Chapter 3 - Advanced Request-Reply Patterns how to wrap this in a portable API.

 Here the “work” is just a one-second pause.
 We could do anything in the workers, including talking to other nodes.
 This is what the MT server looks like in terms of ØMQ sockets and nodes.
 Note how the request-reply chain is REQ-ROUTER-queue-DEALER-REP.

 ### Signaling Between Threads (PAIR Sockets)

-When you start making multithreaded applications with ZeroMQ, you’ll encounter the question of how to coordinate your threads.
+When you start making multithreaded applications with ZeroMQ, you'll encounter the question of how to coordinate your threads.
 Though you might be tempted to insert “sleep” statements, or use multithreading techniques such as semaphores or mutexes, the only mechanism that you should use are ZeroMQ messages.
 Remember the story of The Drunkards and The Beer Bottle.

-Let’s make three threads that signal each other when they are ready.
+Let's make three threads that signal each other when they are ready.
 In this example, we use PAIR sockets over the inproc transport:

 ```c++
 //